RainyCodeWizard/markitdown-endpoint-webwrapper/readme.md

 If you pass the query parameter `enrich_pdf=true` and upload a PDF, the service will:

 - Extract the original text per page
-- Detect embedded images on each page and generate AI descriptions for images that contain substantive content using your Azure OpenAI deployment (e.g., GPT-4o)
+- Detect embedded images on each page and generate AI descriptions for images that contain substantive content using your chosen AI provider
 - By default, embed each qualifying image as a data URL and place the generated description inline after it
 - Control image embedding via the `include_images` query parameter:
   - `include_images=true` (default): include original images + their descriptions
   - `include_images=false`: include only the descriptions without embedding images
+- Choose your AI provider via the `model_provider` query parameter:
+  - `model_provider=aws_bedrock` (default): use AWS Bedrock with Claude 3.5 Sonnet
+  - `model_provider=azure_openai`: use Azure OpenAI (requires GPT-4o or similar multimodal deployment)

 This yields a Markdown document containing the original text plus image descriptions, useful for RAG pipelines.